-Elbow pain usually isn't serious, but because you use your elbow in so many ways, elbow pain can be very frustrating.
-Your elbow is a complex joint; it allows you to both extend and flex, as well as rotate your hand and forearm.
-Since most movements are a combination of these actions, you may sometimes find it difficult to describe exactly which movement brings on the pain.
+Elbow pain usually isn't serious.
+But because you use your elbow in so many ways, elbow pain can be a problem.
+Your elbow is a complex joint.
+It allows you to stretch out and bend your arm and turn your hand and forearm.
+As you often combine these movements, you may have a hard time describing exactly which movement brings on the pain.

 Common causes of elbow pain include: